 The Romans later developed the same principles into more formal sporting events and also for training soldiers and preparing them physically for warfare.
 However, as the Roman empire shrank, so did the popularity of gymnastics-type exercises.

-During the middle ages, there is still evidence of tumbling-type skills being performed as entertainment by Court Jesters for the noblemen and women of the time.
+During the Middle Ages, there is still evidence of tumbling-type skills being performed as entertainment by Court Jesters for the noblemen and women of the time.

 Friedrich Ludwig Jan

 It wasn’t until 1811 that the origins of modern gymnastics can be really traced.
-Friedrich Ludwig Jan, a Prussian educator, is credited with inventing the horizontal bar, parallel bars and balance beams and more apparatus which we are familiar with today.
+Friedrich Ludwig Jan, a Prussian educator, is credited with inventing the horizontal bar, parallel bars and balance beams and more apparatus that we are familiar with today.
 He opened an open-air gymnasium called a ‘Turnplatz’ in 1811 in a bid to improve the physical attributes and morale of his countrymen following an embarrassing defeat by Napolean.

 Gymnastics in the USA